ibm-cloud-docs/BlockStorage/replication.md

 Replication history can be viewed in the **Audit Log** on the **Account** tab under **Manage**.
 Both the primary and replica volumes display identical replication history.
 The history includes:

-- Type for replication (failover or failback)
+- Type for replication (failover or failback),
-- When it was started
+- When it was started,
-- Snapshot that was used for the replication
+- Snapshot that was used for the replication,
-- Size of the replication
+- Size of the replication,
-- When it completed
+- When it completed.

 ## Creating a duplicate of a replica

 You can create a duplicate of an existing {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.blockstoragefull}}.
-The duplicate volume inherits the capacity and performance options of the original LUN/volume by default and has a copy of the data up to the point-in-time of a snapshot.
+The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.

 Duplicates can be created from both primary and replica volumes.
 The new duplicate is created in the same data center as the original volume.
 If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.